gvwilson/thirdbit/src/fiction/iffy/index.md

 He took her wrists and placed her hands on the grips built into the seat.
 "One… two… *three*."

-She yelped into the mouthpiece as hovercraft fired the ejection seat into the air.
+She yelped into the mouthpiece as the ejection seat shot into the air.
 Daylight blinded her and ice-cold wind instantly numbed her cheeks.
 Tiny gyros whined to stabilize the chair long enough for the explosive bolts in its back to fire.